 With more than 1.4 billion people, China holds the world record for having the largest population on Earth.
 India is not far behind though with 1.3 billion people, and they’re estimated to take over the 1 place in a few years.

-But to this date, China can pride themselves on having the largest population in the world!
+But to this date, China can pride itself on having the largest population in the world!

 3. The Sunrise in parts of China can be as late as 10 AM